 Corporations have giving programs for a few reasons, including:

-Recruitment Tool: Companies have come to realize that having a CSR program helps with staff recruitment.
-Given a choice between two potential employers offering similar benefits and job responsibilities, increasingly, individuals are choosing to work for the company that has a CSR program and offers employees time off to pursue volunteer opportunities.
+Recruitment Tool: Companies have come to realize that having a corporate social responsibility (CSR) program helps with staff recruitment.
+Given a choice between two potential employers offering similar benefits and job responsibilities, increasingly individuals are choosing to work for the company that has a CSR program and offers employees time off to pursue volunteer opportunities.

 Tax Benefits: Companies can realize significant tax advantages by donating in-kind or cash gifts to nonprofits.

-The fact that corporate donors make gifts to serve their own needs shouldn’t come as a surprise, and it’s not necessarily a bad thing.
+The fact that corporate donors donate to nonprofits to serve their own needs shouldn’t come as a surprise, and it’s not necessarily a bad thing.
 After all, foundations operate similarly in that every foundation has a mission and funds nonprofits to help them to achieve it.
 The big difference between a corporate donor and a foundation is that foundations make grants to further a mission that has a social good at its heart, whereas corporate donors make gifts to complement or advance their business interests.
 This isn’t to say the company and its employees don’t feel good about giving back to the community—that probably is very important to them—but those good feelings aren’t the primary drivers behind the company’s philanthropic work.
-Knowing the difference between what motivates a company to give versus other types of donors is essential, because you need to apply a different approach when pursuing funding from a corporate donor than you would from a foundation or government agency.
+Knowing what motivates a company is essential, because you need to apply a different approach when pursuing funding from a corporate donor than from a foundation or government agency.

 Eligibility Requirements (Location, Location!)

-Corporate giving programs almost always have strict eligibility requirements that require applicant organizations to be located in a geographic location where the company has operations.
+Corporate giving programs almost always have strict eligibility requirements that require applicant organizations to be located in a geographic location where the company has o presence.